survivejs/react-book/manuscript/06_react_and_flux.md

 ## Extracting Higher Order Components

 There are a couple of places in `App` we would like to clean up.
-I've adjusted the code as follows:
+The code is simply getting confusing.
+We can separate some of that into higher order components (HOCs).

+A higher order component is a React component which can be used to wrap another component and apply some behavior to it.
+It is easier to understand how they work through a couple of examples.

+### Pushing Persistency to a HOC

+Persistency can be pushed to a HOC like this:

 **app/components/App.jsx**